2. ROS2 Cameras¶

 ROS2 Camera Helper

-If you haven’t already created a second viewport, ticking this graph will automatically create one, assign it to Camera_1, and display the viewport.
+Ticking this graph will automatically create a new viewport titled “New Viewport”, assign it to Camera_1, and display the viewport.

 The publisher is tied to the images rendered in the assigned viewport, therefore the corresponding viewport must be open and rendering for the publisher to work.
 If there are multiple tabs of Viewports, the ones you wish to publish must be open and visible, however small, for it to be streaming data.